Configuring Bucket Lifecycle Rules

 Request Elements

 • If the versioning of a bucket is enabled or suspended, you can set NoncurrentVersionTransition or NoncurrentVersionExpiration to control the lifecycle of historical object versions.
 The lifecycle of a historical version depends on the time when it becomes a historical one (time when the version is replaced by a new version) and the value of NoncurrentDays.
-For object deletion, if NoncurrentDays is set to 1, an object version will be deleted only after it becomes a historical one for one day.
+If NoncurrentDays is set to 1 in an object deletion scenario, an object version will be deleted one day after it becomes historical.
 If the version V1 of object A is created on the first date of a month and new version V2 is uploaded on the fifth date of the month, V1 becomes a historical version.
 At 00:00 on the seventh date of the month, V1 will expire.
 If an object version does not meet the deletion conditions, but NoncurrentDays is set to 1 and StorageClass is set to WARM, the version transitions to the Warm storage class one day after it has become a historical version.
 For example, the V1 version of object A is created on the first day of a month, and its new version V2 is uploaded on the fifth day of the month.
 Then V1 becomes a historical version.
 One day later, that is, at 0 o'clock of the seventh day, V1 transitions to the Warm storage class.
 The deletion or transition of the object after the expiration time may be delayed.
 The delay is within 48 hours.

 • Objects are processed according to the following procedures, if their latest versions meet the expiration rule and versioning is enabled or suspended for the bucket.